alrazihi/alrazihi/README.md

 - 👋 Hi, I’m @alrazihi
 - 👀 I’m interested in software,maching learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on AI & ML
 - 📫 How to reach me Linkedin
 https://www.linkedin.com/in/towfik-alrazihi-b880a368/